 Developing robots that are able to view, analyse what they see and make decisions in response to instructions by humans.

 - Safe Human-Robot Interaction

-Investigating the aspect of physical and behavioural safety to enable safe human-robot interaction, thus ensuring a robot is capable of performing cooperative tasks with humans.
+Investigating the aspect of physical and behavioural safety to enable safe human-robot interaction, to ensure that a robot is capable of performing cooperative tasks with humans.

 - Self-Repairing Robotic Systems

 Self-healing cellular architectures for biologically-inspired highly reliable electronic systems.
 Drawing inspiration from nature in how it deals with complex versus unreliable issues.